 (9) Not engage in sexual misconduct or in conduct that may reasonably be interpreted as sexual, or in any verbal behavior that is seductive or sexually demeaning to a patient, or in behavior that may reasonably be interpreted as seductive or sexually demeaning to a patient; and

-(I) A dialysis technician shall not submit or cause to be submitted any false, misleading, or deceptive statements, information, or documentation to the board, to current employers, or to any future employers for positions requiring a certificate to practice dialysis care.
+(I) A dialysis technician shall not make any false, misleading, or deceptive statements, or submit or cause to be submitted any false, misleading or deceptive information or documentation to: